spencer-shadley/completed-class/15-project-2-part-1/supplemental/GitHubHerokuConnect.md

 [Connect GitHub to Heroku](https://youtu.be/GgNcs9zlFSA?list=PLOFmg4xbN_TPrB6w4rThsFanVxJI_SfER)

-If you have any further questions or get stuck, please ask your TAs for assistance.
+If you have any further questions or get stuck, please ask for assistance